History_Timeline_1950s.jpg

 2001

-• Jim Collins, author of Good to Great, is brought in by Andy Fimiano, future Southland CEO, for a strategic planning session, resulting in Southland's change in focus to design-build and design-assist.
+• Jim Collins, author of Good to Great, is brought in by Andy Fimiano, future Southland CEO, for a strategic planning session.
+This results in our change in focus to design-build and design-assist.
 This change is validated by the federal government's turn to design-build for all its projects.

 History_Milestone_2002.jpg